Ninja-Squad/rare-basket/frontend/README.md

 ## Development server

+`ng serve` runs on port 4201 instead of the classical 4200, in order to easily be able to run the RARe frontend (on port 4200) and the rare-basket frontend (on port 4201) on the same machine.

-`ng serve` acts as a reverse proxy (see `proxy.conf.json`) to the backend Spring Boot server running on port 8080, for all the paths starting with `/api`.
+It acts as a reverse proxy (see `proxy.conf.json`) to the backend Spring Boot server running on port 8081, for all the paths starting with `/api`.

 ## Code formatting